Xetera/notes/notes/american_gov/chapter3.md

 # Chapter 3 - Federalism
 ---

+!> This chapter is no longer relevant for upcoming tests.

 # Types of Government

 | Government Type | Central Control | State Control |